Our people in numbers

 Recruitment

-All candidates follow a thorough selection process which, depending on the role, includes:
+To ensure we are identifying the best candidate, they follow a thorough selection process which, depending on the role, includes:

 Upon joining the firm, qualified joiners take part in an induction programme which includes training in areas such as: ethics and independence, quality and risk management, engagement management and people management procedures, with a particular focus on KPMG’s values and culture.

 As part of our Audit people strategy, we have recently made a number of significant improvements to the way we onboard and welcome our qualified joiners, helping set them up for success in their new roles.
 Our induction programme now gives candidates a truly blended experience, learning new skills in a classroom environment and then immediately applying them through on-the-job experience from week one.
 New joiners receive dedicated support via an online portal and have access to an onboarding experience lead to help them with any early queries.
-We also recognise that joining from another country brings with it other challenges and have launched a new pre-boarding programme to support international joiners, with buddies assigned from the moment an offer is accepted to provide additional support.
+We also recognise that joining from another country brings with it other challenges and have launched a new pre-boarding portal to support international joiners, with buddies assigned from the moment an offer is accepted to provide additional support.

 Accelerated Programme